Andy and April's Fancy Party: Plot

-During a cold open scene, Ron (Nick Offerman) horrifies the entire parks department by apparently pulling an aching tooth out of his own mouth with a pair of pliers.
+During a cold open scene, Ron horrifies the entire parks department by apparently pulling an aching tooth out of his own mouth with a pair of pliers.
 He later admits it was a prank, as a dentist had removed the tooth the previous day.
-Later, Andy (Chris Pratt) and April (Aubrey Plaza) invite everyone to a dinner party at the home of Andy's bandmate Burly (Andrew Burlinson), where Andy is living.
-Ben (Adam Scott) tells Leslie (Amy Poehler) that his boss in Indianapolis wants him back on the road, but he has also been offered a job to work under Chris (Rob Lowe) in Pawnee.
+Later, Andy and April invite everyone to a dinner party at the home of Andy's bandmate Burly, where Andy is living.
+Ben tells Leslie that his boss in Indianapolis wants him back on the road, but he has also been offered a job to work under Chris in Pawnee.
 Although Leslie wants Ben to stay, she is hesitant to say so outright, disappointing him and leaving him conflicted over which job to take.

 At the party, Leslie discovers Andy and April plan to surprise everyone by getting married that night.
 Leslie spends most of the party trying to dissuade them, since they have been dating less than a month and have no place to live.
 However, Ron believes it is not Leslie's place to interfere with their decision.
-Tom (Aziz Ansari) is thrilled when Andy makes him his best man, but his excitement lessens when Andy also asks Ron, Chris, and several others to be his "best men".
+Tom is thrilled when Andy makes him his best man, but his excitement lessens when Andy also asks Ron, Chris, and several others to be his "best men".
 Tom tries to throw an impromptu bachelor party and give a speech to make himself the "best" best man, but fails each time.

 Although Leslie plans to object during the ceremony, she cannot bring herself to do it and comes to accept the marriage.
 Andy and April officially become husband and wife.
 Afterward, Ron explains to Leslie that she did not object because deep down she knew that Andy and April would get married no matter what, and that there is no correct way to do things when it comes to matters of the heart, using his own two former marriages as an example.
 During the reception, April privately tells Leslie how much she appreciates her, flattering Leslie.
 Andy makes a speech to the guests, where he calls Tom his "best" best man, much to Tom's delight.
 He tells the crowd that life is short and he and April simply did what made them happy.
 Taking Andy's advice, Leslie asks Ben to stay in Pawnee, and he surprises her by revealing that he has already accepted Chris' job offer.

-In a subplot, Ann (Rashida Jones) goes to a singles mixer where she is extremely uncomfortable.
-She runs into Donna (Retta), who at first views Ann as competition, but then offers her advice after witnessing Ann's awkward flirting.
+In a subplot, Ann goes to a singles mixer where she is extremely uncomfortable.
+She runs into Donna, who at first views Ann as competition, but then offers her advice after witnessing Ann's awkward flirting.
 When Ann hears about Andy getting married from Leslie, she considers going home, as she and Andy dated for several years.
 Donna tells Ann to forget her past and enjoy herself in the present.
 Ann ends up having a good time at the mixer and gets several phone numbers.